Roman-Zanotelli/I-Love-Grafana-Labs/README.md

 > Todo: More Detailed DB Explination

 ## Todo Grafana
-While Grafana Solutions are the main star of the show, it will be easiest to implement after all core buisness logic, then I will have all system interactions fully flushed out (for the purposes of this demo); **Giving a holistic view of the project's entire Observability Needs**
+While Grafana is the star of the show, it will be best to implement after all core buisness logic, then I will have all system interactions fully planned/flushed out (for the purposes of this demo); **Giving a holistic view of the project's entire Observability Needs**, helping me plan.

 As mentioned before I will likely be skipping longterm storage this demo, including Observability; In production is a different story, I may work on a future iteration showing how this demo can be expanded to handle its general and Observability storage needs.